bsuzow/FB_CEO_Hearings/FB_CEO_HEARING_WC.md

 @author: bsuzow

-This purpose of this project is to identify most spoken words by FB's CEO during the congressional hearings in April 10 & 11, 2018.
+This purpose of this project is to identify most spoken words by FB's CEO during the Senate hearings in April 10 & 11, 2018.

 - Web scraping
 - Textual data transformation/load